Emmazi/FlowButton/README.md

 FlowButton is an animate Button , extends from Button and set an OnTouchListener.

-It looks like the bottom picture, users can choose it's color and the height of shadow.
+It works like the bottom picture, users can choose  color and the height of shadow.

 According to different sorts of MotionEvent, Button turns into different backgrounds.